SpareCores/sc-www/src/assets/articles/cloud-compute-performance-benchmarks.md

-Although you can already find the above performance metrics in our public database dumps and our homepage (see e.g. [`t4g.large`](/server/aws/t4g.large)) for most servers, there are a few servers that we were not able to start yet due to capacity quotas at some vendors.
+Although you can already find the above performance metrics in our public database dumps and our homepage (see e.g. [`t4g.large`](/server/aws/t4g.large)) for most servers, there are a few servers that we were unable to start yet due to capacity quotas at some vendors.
 We also plan to add support for more vendors.

 We are also thinking about new benchmark workloads, e.g. currently